Extra secure DNS with Premium DNS

-DNSSEC is a supplement to the Domain Name System (DNS).
-It fixes a number of vulnerabilities in DNS, making the 'signage' of the internet safer and more trusted.
-Activating DNSSEC on your domain name therefore ensures that your domain name is additionally protected against unauthorized use.
+DNSSEC is an addition to the Domain Name System (DNS).
+It fixes a number of vulnerabilities in DNS, making the 'signage' of the internet safer and more reliable.
+Activating DNSSEC on your domain name therefore ensures that you protect your domain name extra against unwanted use.

 What is DNS?

 DNS stands for Domain Name System, the basis of the internet.
-DNS controls all traffic over the internet.
-All servers on the internet have a unique number: the IP address.
-DNS ensures that where you use domain names in, for example, e-mail or your browser, that these are translated to the IP address of that server (where the e-mail or website is running).
-If you for example www.hoasted.com is typed, a quick search for the IP address follows: 22.214.171.124 and the information is sent from the relevant server to the browser of your computer, tablet or mobile.
+This regulates all traffic over the internet.
+All servers on the Internet have a unique number: the IP address.
+It ensures that where you use domain names in, for example, email or your browser, that they are translated to the IP address of that particular server (where the email or website is running).
+For example if you www.hoasted.com is typed, a quick search for the IP address follows: 188.8.131.52 and the information is sent from the relevant server to the browser of your computer, tablet or mobile.